-The principal fees and costs that you will pay for SPC's investment advisory services depend on the advisory service you select, and include fees calculated as a percentage of assets under our management ("asset-based fees"), hourly fees, fixed fees, project-based fees, or seminar attendance fees.
-SPC receives asset-based fees in connection with its discretionary and nondiscretionary portfolio management services (including SIGMA Managed Accounts and Axis Programs), direct-at-fund programs, and third-party money manager programs.
+The principal fees and costs that you will pay for SPC's investment advisory services depend on the advisory service you select, and include fees calculated as a percentage of assets under our management ("asset-based fees"), hourly fees, fixed fees, or seminar attendance fees.
+SPC receives asset-based fees in connection with its discretionary portfolio management services, direct-at-fund programs, and third-party money manager programs.
 Asset-based fees are assessed monthly or quarterly.
 The more assets there are in your account, the more you will pay in asset-based fees, and therefore SPC has an incentive to encourage you to increase the assets in your account.
-SPC charges hourly fees and fixed fees in connection with financial plans, ongoing financial consulting, and project-based services.
-These fees may be assessed before or after the contracted work has been performed.
+SPC charges hourly fees and fixed fees in connection with financial plans and ongoing financial consulting.
+These fees are assessed after the contracted work has been performed.